 Drawing from a photo is not the same.
 Try to set up your own composition.
 The video on the right will give you some great tips on how to do it.

 How to Set Up a Still Life

-Few things to keep in mind while setting up your still life:
+A few things to keep in mind while setting up your still life:

 - Look around the house for everyday things, like pots, pans, fruits, vegetables, utensils, etc. If you are a beginner, choose objects with simple shapes; avoid things that are too complicated or ornate.
 Once you have mastered simple objects you can choose more challenging ones.

-- Have a specific light source, not multiple lamps or overhead lighting, your light should come from one source, and possible not straight down or front.
-The goal is to get strong contrast between your highlights and your shades.
+- Have a specific light source, not multiple lamps or overhead lighting, your light should come from one source, and possibly not straight down or front.
+The goal is to get a strong contrast between your highlights and your shades.
 You can use sunlight, but keep in mind that it changes with time.
-If you use a lamp, make sure the light from windows is not interfering.
+If you use a lamp, make sure the light from the windows is not interfering.

 - When you work with multiple objects, set them up so they overlap.
 As a general rule avoid placing objects so that their edges barely touch.
 Overlapping adds visual interest, and defines depths, making clear what is in front and what is in the back.
 It's ok if a few objects are isolated or a couple barely touch: it's good to keep it varied.

 - Walk around your still life to find the most interesting angle.
 Even if you are drawing one single object, there are always some views that are better than others.
-Try taking things out, adding others in, moving and tweaking.
+Try taking things out, adding others in, moving, and tweaking.
 Play with the composition until you are satisfied with it.